 Germany plans to train Ukrainian military at battalion, brigade staff levels

-This was stated by Major General Christian Freuding, Head of the Bundeswehr’s Situation Center Ukraine at the German Ministry of Defense, in a comment to Ukrinform.
+This was stated by Major General Christian Freuding, Head of the Bundeswehr’s Special Staff for Ukraine at the German Ministry of Defense, in a comment to Ukrinform.

 "Training is a matter of consideration with our Ukrainian friends and partners.
 I sat together with Rustem Umerov yesterday on how we can improve our training effort.
 There are certain ideas on training especially your battalion headquarters, brigade headquarters, to make them more efficient and combat effective," the General said.